 In 1826, Lieutenant-Colonel John By of the Royal Engineers, who had fought under Wellington during the Peninsular War in Spain against Napoleon, was assigned the task of supervising the construction of the canal.
 By was given instructions to proceed with all dispatch using two companies of royal sappers and miners as well as contracted local labour.
 The cost of the project, based on rough-and-ready estimates made by earlier surveyors, was placed at £169,000.
 This number, which proved to be wildly inaccurate, was to haunt By in later years.

-Building commenced 26 September 1826, with the ground broken by the Governor General, General George Ramsay, the ninth Earl of Dalhousie, at the head of the canal at Sleigh Bay (later Entrance Bay), a ravine roughly a mile above the Rideau Falls on the Ottawa River.
-As well as starting construction on the initial eight locks of the canal system and two wharves, By built there a hospital, barracks, a commissariat (now the Bytown museum), and storehouses.
+A ceremonial first stone to the locks at Sleigh Bay (later Entrance Bay) was laid on 16 August 1826 by the famous Arctic explorer Sir John Franklin.
+As well as starting construction on the initial eight locks of the canal system and two wharves, Colonel By built a hospital, barracks, a commissariat (now the Bytown museum), and storehouses.
 Two town sites, Upper and Lower Bytown, on either side of the canal connected by Sappers’ Bridge were also developed.
 Mostly English Protestant settlers lived in Upper Town.
 The much larger Lower Bytown was the home to working class, mostly Irish and French Catholics.
 The community began to swell in size as workers and their families arrived in response to the demand for skilled and unskilled labour, forming the nucleus of what later was to become Ottawa.